 Next, select an AI-generated clustering result on a category/cluster view tab/page.
-You can label your clusters or skip that step.

 - Scroll down and locate the cluster that you wish to break into smaller clusters (i.e. subclusters).
 Use the setting on top right, located next to "Ask Relevance", as shown in the image below and hit "Suncluster category".

 A window will open asking for the number of subclusters/subcategories.
 Enter your desired number and hit "Generate subcategories".
 Wait till you receive a workflow-finalized email notification.
 You can check the progress in workflow history as well.